ajmalmhd1/Portfolio/AIML501-Model Development/Workshop2/Excercise_2.4.md

 Tools & Technologies

 HTML5 / CSS3 / SVG — Structure, styling, and diagrams
 Google Fonts — Space Mono + Fraunces typefaces
 Neural Network Playground — Hands-on experimentation GitHub Pages — Free static site hosting

 Reflection

 Working through this assignment deepened my understanding of how neural network components are interconnected rather than isolated concepts.
-Using the Neural Network Playground made abstract ideas like loss curves and weight convergence tangible — I could see in real time how adding hidden layers improved performance on spiral data, while too many neurons on simple linear data caused overfitting.
+Using the Neural Network Playground made abstract ideas like loss curves and weight convergence tangible.
+I could see in real time how adding hidden layers improved performance on spiral data, while too many neurons on simple linear data caused overfitting.
 Creating the visual presentation challenged me to translate technical definitions into clear, concise explanations.
-The most valuable insight was recognizing that training a neural network is not magic — it is a structured cycle of prediction, error measurement, and weight adjustment, repeated thousands of times until the model learns.
+The most valuable insight was recognizing that training a neural network is not magic it is a structured cycle of prediction, error measurement, and weight adjustment, repeated thousands of times until the model learns.